otabekoff/vistapress/README.md

 Modern documentation generator built with VueJS to provide a powerful, customizable platform for creating documentation sites, with modern look, real-time editing, rich metadata, custom blocks, SEO enhancements, supporting automatic RSS feed generation, and advanced navigation features.

 > [!NOTE]
 > Any contibutions are welcomed if you can!
+Sponsorship doesn't work!
+All files are for testing!

 > [!TIP]
 > I wanted to create a highly customizable documentation + blog + portfolio + simple shop + ADs